SERVICE-DECLARATION-PROTOCOL

 Where:

-The declaration_id is not stored as part of DeclarationInfo but is used to index it.
-All DeclarationInfo references are stored in declarations and are indexed by declaration_id:
+The declaration_id is not stored as part of the DeclarationInfo but it is used to index it.

 declarations: list[declaration_id]